 In many education systems, including the United States, students’ financial literacy was related to their possession of personal banking products.
 In the United States, in particular, students who had both a bank account and a prepaid debit card, as well as students with a bank account only, scored higher on the PISA 2012 financial literacy assessment than students with neither type of personal banking product.
 The score-point differences were 51 and 44 points, respectively, which is equivalent in both cases to over half a PISA proficiency level (about 75 points).

 In a number of education systems, including the United States, students were more likely to have one or both personal banking products when their parents had a bachelor’s degree or higher and were less likely to have either of the personal banking products when their parents had less than a bachelor’s degree.
-In the United States, the difference in the percentage of students who had both a bank account and a prepaid debit card between those whose parents had a bachelor’s degree or higher and those whose parents had less than a bachelor’s degree was 10 percentage points; the difference in those who had a bank account only was 21 percentage points between the two groups; and the difference in those who had neither type was 27 percentage points between the two groups.
+In the United States, 18 percent of students whose parents have a bachelor’s degree or higher had both a bank account and a prepaid debit card compared to 8 percent of students whose parents had less than a bachelor’s degree—or a difference of 10 percentage points.
+The difference in the percentage of U.S. students who had only a bank account was 21 percentage points (favoring those whose parents have a bachelor’s degree) and in those who had neither type was 27 percentage (favoring parents who had less than a bachelor’s degree).

 In a number of education systems and in all three categories of personal banking products, there were consistent differences in average financial literacy scores favoring students whose parents had a bachelor’s degree or higher.
 In other words, students of all personal banking experience levels scored better when their parents had a bachelor’s degree or higher.
 In the United States, the advantage for students whose parents had a bachelor’s degree or higher was 48 score points among students with a bank account only and 30 points among students with neither type of personal banking product.
 (The United States did not have sufficient data to meet reporting standards for students with both types of personal banking products.)